18th International Congress on Quantum Chemistry

 | Registration

 Registration for the Quantum Advantage for Computational Chemistry is open!
-Registration is free and will include a welcome breakfast, two coffee breaks, and a reception.
+Registration is free.
+Both in person and live stream (remote) registration are possible.

 | Confirmed Speakers